 A successful virtual instruction program requires collaboration and shared responsibilities among students, educators and families.

-The following educator responsibilities, student expectations and family best practices are specific to the virtual instruction program and will ensure that every student is supported and has the best chance to learn and thrive until in-person instruction may resume.
+The following educator responsibilities, student expectations and family best practices are specific to the virtual instruction program and will ensure that every student is supported and has the best chance to learn and thrive.

 The following best practices are offered to support families in transitioning to virtual instruction in the home environment.